Leverhulme Trust Major Research Fellowships

 The Leverhulme Trust awards funding to talented individuals across academic disciplines, and the Major Research Fellowships enable distinguished researchers in the humanities and social sciences to devote themselves to projects of outstanding originality and significance.

 Edinburgh Law School has a distinguished record of Leverhulme Trust Major Research Fellowships.
-Current award holders include Professor Niamh Nic Shuibhne, Professor Jo Shaw and Professor Neil Walker.
+Current award holders include Professor Niamh Nic Shuibhne, Professor Jo Shaw, Professor Neil Walker and Professor Emilios Avgouleas.

 Professor Niamh Nic Shuibhne - (Con)Founding the Union: Equal Treatment in an Unequal Europe